danroberts728/F3MilestoneBot/README.md

 This recognizes a PAX that has posted at every AO in the region.

 #### _Q Traveler Milestones_
-THis recognizes a PAX that has Q'ed at every AO in the region.
+This recognizes a PAX that has Q'ed at every AO in the region.

 #### _Biggest Workout Milestones_
 This posts when a workout that day is the largest workout in the history of the region.